drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDecon.rst

 .. _DoubletDecon: https://github.com/EDePasquale/DoubletDecon

-DoubletDecon_ is a transcription-based doublet detction software that uses deconvolution to identify doublets using the `R` statistical software.
+DoubletDecon_ is a transcription-based doublet detection software that uses deconvolution to identify doublets using the `R` statistical software.
 We have provided a wrapper script that takes common arguments for DoubletDecon_ and also provide example code for you to run manually if you prefer.

 Data
 ----
-This is the data that you will need to have preparede to run DoubletDecon_:
+This is the data that you will need to have prepare to run DoubletDecon_:

 .. admonition:: Required
   :class: important